splunk/observability-workshop/docs/apm/hotrod.md

 Open the SignalFx UI, and go to you cluster in the Kubernetes Navigator.
 You should see the new Pod being started and containers being deployed.

-It should only take around 20 seconds for the pod to transition into a Running state.
+Usually it should only take around 20 seconds for the pod to transition into a Running state.
 When you click on the new pod in the SignalFx UI you should have a cluster that looks like below:

 ![back to Cluster](../images/apm/hotrod-k8-navigator.png){: .zoom}